City of London Yeomanry (Rough Riders): Memorials

 A white marble tablet flanked by two grieving female figures, inscribed with the names of the 30 men of 20th (Rough Riders) Battalion, IY, who died in South Africa 1900–02, is in the Abbey Church of Holy Cross & St Lawrence, Waltham Abbey.
-The World War I memorial to the regiment is in St Bartholomew-the-Great Church, Smithfield, with 96 names; two side panels were added with eight names from World War II.
+The First World War memorial to the regiment is in St Bartholomew-the-Great Church, Smithfield, with 96 names; two side panels were added with eight names from the Second World War.
 The regiment is also listed on the London Troops War Memorial in front of the Royal Exchange.

 Battle honours

 The City of London Yeomanry was awarded the following battle honours: